The Voltage Sensor Logger (VSL) is a stand-alone logging instrument for the measurement of any sensor with an analogue voltage output.

-The VSL is a fully self-contained unit requiring power input from a 22W solar panel (field applications) or 24V power supply (laboratory applications).
+The VSL is a fully self-contained unit, only requiring power input from a 22W solar panel (field applications) or 24V power supply (laboratory applications).
 Communication is via a USB port or wireless connectivity.
-The VSL is IP-65 rated and has a Windows and Mac compatible GUI for complete logging solutions including look-up tables, scripts and sensor calibration capabilities.
+The VSL is IP-65 rated and has Windows and Mac compatible software for complete logging solutions including look-up tables, scripts and sensor calibration capabilities.

 The VSL is ideally used in combination with the ICT International range of soil, plant and environmental sensors.
 To custom design a VSL to your sensor contact ICT International for a complete solution.